jaypyles/NetworkMonitor/README.md

 # To-Do:

 - [ ] Dockerize
-- [ ] Convert frontend to React
+- [x] Convert frontend to React
+- [ ] Update React components for different sections
 - [ ] View what ssh clients are connected
-- [x] View current active docker containers
-- [x] View docker logs
-- [x] View cpu, ram, and disk usage